eda3/edv/docs-en/04_testing/05_testing_tools_and_automation.md

 ### Local Test Automation

-For local development, several scripts and tools are provided:
+For local development, several scripts and tools are planned:

 - **Test Helpers**:
   - Scripts for running common test scenarios